barhorkaa/ambassadors/README.md

 node scripts/seed.js
 ```

-This will seed the database with an initial manager user and the application can be run.
+This will seed the database with an initial manager user and the application can run.
+The seeding will also produce an additional ambassador user so that the application can be tested with both roles.
+The credentials of these users can be found in the 'seed.js' file.
+If you wish to change them after seeding, either selete the existing instances and un the seed command again or you must change the email and UCO due to a unique constraint on these two attributes.

+Also, two types of events are seeded to ensure that you can immediately ry adding events.

 ### Running the Application